 \subsection{Random sensor problem}

 Numerical experiments are conducted and the proposed algorithm is validated for the vector-measurement sensor placement problem in the multiple components of the measurement vector ($s=2$).
-The random sensor candidate matrices, $U_1\in \mathbb{R}^{1000{\times}r}$ and $U_2 \in \mathbb{R}^{1000{\times}r}$ were set, where each component of the matrices is given by Gaussian distribution of $\mathcal{N}(0,1)$.
-Therefore, the sensor candidate matrix $\bm{U}$ is expressed as $\bm{U}$=[$\bm{U_1}^\text{T} \bm{U_2}^\text{T}$]$^\text{T}$ in this validation.
-The sparse sensor location matrix are calculated based on each method; random selection, convex approximation method, and greedy algorithms of vector-measurement and scalar-measurement sensors, respectively.
-The greedy algorithm of scalar-measurement sensors selects $r/2$ sensors based on one sensor candidate matrix as opposed to the greedy algorithm of vector-measurement sensors which selects $r/2$ sensors based on both sensor candidate matrices.
-After selecting sensors, the logarithm of the determinant of $\bm{C=HU}$ is calculated using both sensor candidate matrices.
-Therefore, the other components of the vector-measurement sensors are randomly selected because they are not considered in the process of sensor selections.
-Of course, the greedy algorithm of scalar-measurement is not considered to succeed to select sensors due to a lack of proper treatment in the other components of a vector-measurement sensor candidate matrix.
-Fig. \ref{fig:p.vs.log(det(C))} shows the relationship between the number of sensors and the logarithm of the determinant of $\bm{C=HU}$.
-Here, greedy (vector), greedy ($\bm{U_1}$-scalar), and greedy ($\bm{U_2}$-scalar) in Fig. \ref{fig:p.vs.log(det(C))} are calculation results based on the greedy algorithm for vector-measurement sensors using $\bm{U_1}$ and $\bm{U_2}$, that for scalar-measurement sensors using $\bm{U_1}$, and that for scalar-measurement sensors using $\bm{U_2}$, respectively.
-All plots are average values of 100 calculations changing $\bm{U_1}$ and $\bm{U_2}$ as a normal random number every calculation.
-Fig. \ref{fig:p.vs.log(det(C))} shows that the values of $\bm{C}$ obtained by vector greedy algorithm are highest value in all calculation results in all sensor and POD mode conditions.
-Because both greedy ($\bm{U_1}$-scalar) and greedy ($\bm{U_2}$-scalar) calculate sensor placements using only $\bm{U_1}$ or $\bm{U_2}$ although the sensor candidate matrix $\bm{U}$ consists of $\bm{U_1}$ and $\bm{U_2}$, the half of sensor components of the greedy method for the scalar-measurement sensors has almost the same quality as the sensor placement obtained by the random selection.
+The random sensor-candidate matrices, $\bm{U}_1\in \mathbb{R}^{1000{\times}r}$ and $\bm{U}_2 \in \mathbb{R}^{1000{\times}r}$, were set, where each component of the matrices is given by the Gaussian distribution of $\mathcal{N}(0,1)$.
+Therefore, the sensor-candidate matrix $\bm{U}_r$ is expressed as $\bm{U}_r$=[$\bm{U}_1^\text{T}\quad \bm{U}_2^\text{T}$]$^\text{T}$ in this validation.
+The sparse sensor location matrix is calculated based on each method: random selection, convex approximation method, and greedy algorithms of vector-measurement and scalar-measurement sensors, respectively.
+The greedy algorithm of scalar-measurement sensors selects $r/2$ sensors based on one sensor candidate matrix as opposed to the greedy algorithm of vector-measurement sensors which selects $r/2$ sensors based on both sensor-candidate matrices.
+After selecting sensors, the logarithm of the determinant of $\bm{C}=\bm{H} \bm{U}_r$.
+Here, greedy (vector), greedy ($\bm{U}_1$-scalar), and greedy ($\bm{U}_2$-scalar) in Fig.~\ref{fig:p.vs.log(det(C))} are calculation results based on the greedy algorithm for vector-measurement sensors using $\bm{U}_1$ and $\bm{U}_2$, that for scalar-measurement sensors using $\bm{U}_1$, and that for scalar-measurement sensors using $\bm{U}_2$, respectively.
+All plots are average values of 100 calculations changing $\bm{U}_1$ and $\bm{U}_2$ as a normal random number every calculation.
+Fig.~\ref{fig:p.vs.log(det(C))} shows that the values of $\bm{C}$ obtained by the vector greedy algorithm are the highest value in all calculation results in all conditions.
+Because both greedy ($\bm{U}_1$-scalar) and greedy ($\bm{U}_2$-scalar) calculate sensor placements using only $\bm{U}_1$ or $\bm{U}_2$ although the sensor-candidate matrix $\bm{U}_r$ consists of $\bm{U}_1$ and $\bm{U}_2$, half of the sensor components of the greedy method for the scalar-measurement sensors has almost the same quality as the sensor placement obtained by the random selection.
 Therefore, all the results of the logarithm of the determinant of the greedy method for scalar-measurement sensors are in between those of the greedy method for vector-measurement sensors and of the random selection.
-The optimization is considered to conduct the maximization of the determinant of the $\bm{C}$ matrix to stably solve $\bm{x}$ vector as explained in II.B.
-Therefore, the greedy (vector) algorithm is more effective for sparse sensor placement than the greedy (scalar) and convex relaxation in multiple components of the measurement ($s=2$).
+The optimization is considered to conduct the maximization of the determinant of the $\bm{C}$ matrix to stably solve $\bm{z}$ vector as explained in Secs. \ref{sec:intro} and \ref{sec:propose}.
+Therefore, the greedy (vector) algorithm is more effective for sparse sensor placement than the greedy (scalar) and convex approximation in multiple components of the measurement ($s=2$).